The-Alice-In-Wonderland-Project/.github/profile/README.md

   - Developers who are currently working as software developers.
   - Team leads should have real world on the job experience working as part of a dev/engineering team with regular pushes/commits to GitHub.
   - Work in pairs to help balance out their work/life/Hacktoberfest balance.
+  - Guide a team of up to 6 new developers from onboarding and getting their local environment set up, to doing their first PRs, though to writing and contributing code.
+Some may also help new devs, who've done 8-10 PRs do their first code review and co-approve a PR.

 ### New Devs